Park Heights, Baltimore: History

 By 1945 the neighborhood was largely built out in its present form.
 Park Heights resembled a classic "streetcar suburb," with lively commercial districts serving handsome, tree-lined residential blocks.

 Today, Park Heights is largely poor and more than 96% African American.
 This population shift occurred relatively quickly during the 1960s as a result of various social, economic, racial, and political factors faced by the city, state, and nation.
 These factors led to an exodus of whites from Baltimore into the surrounding counties.
 This dramatic shift is now reflected in the changed patient demographics of Sinai Hospital, the community's largest employer and primary health care provider.
 As one of only a dozen officially Jewish hospitals in the country, Sinai's patients were once close to 100% white and Jewish.
 Today, more than 50% of Sinai's patients are African American.
 There is a Star of David carved in stone on the community's Baptist and Pentecostal churches, which serves as a visible reminder of this recent and dramatic population shift.

 In 1929, Park Heights was home to Handler Field, a pioneer commercial airport where the Baltimore Airways Company served New-York to Baltimore daily service.

-In 2010, a beating occurred in Upper Park Heights.
+In 2010, an abnormal occurrence happened when a beating occurred in Upper Park Heights.
 An African-American teenager was attacked by two white Orthodox Jewish men after they received a report of suspicious activities from an Orthodox Jewish neighborhood watch group.
 One of the men received convictions for false imprisonment and second degree assault, while the other was acquitted on all charges.